iamr00j/codecademy-data-science/README.md

 # codecademy-data-science
-learning data science on 7 day free trial
+learning data science on codecademy pro

+Tools to be learned in the Data Science path:
+  Data extraction with SQL
+  Programming basics with Python
+  Data analysis using pandas
+  Data visualisation using Matplotlib
+  Machine learning using scikit-learn